 Iron comes to Central Africa

-Besides South Africa, central Africa is the most isolated part of Africa – for many years, the people who lived here saw almost nobody from outside their own area.
+Besides South Africa, central Africa is the most isolated part of Africa.
+For many years, the people who lived here saw almost nobody from outside their own area.
 So it took longer for people in Central Africa to find out about new inventions.
-But even so, some historians think that people were smelting iron in the Great Lakes area (modern Uganda and Rwanda) by around 500 BC, even earlier than iron technology reached West Africa.

 Sheep and cattle reach Central Africa

-By about 800 AD, the people of central Africa who lived along the Limpopo River, in modern Zimbabwe, started to keep sheep and cattle.
 Neither sheep nor cattle are native to Zimbabwe, so these people probably got the sheep and cattle from Bantu people living to their north.
-Maybe around the same time, people in this area, the Karanga or the Shona, also began speaking a Bantu language.
+Maybe around the same time, people in Zimbabwe, the Karanga or the Shona, also began speaking a Bantu language.

 What did Central African people buy and sell?